 It is essential to wash worktops before and after preparing food, especially after they’ve been in contact with raw meat, raw eggs, fish, and vegetables.
-To ensure food safety, it is not important to use antibacterial sprays, hot or soapy water will also do its job.
+To ensure food safety, it is important to use antibacterial sprays, however; hot or soapy water will also do the job.

 Keep separate chopping boards